Eleven people reconciling payments by hand, across multiple African markets

 The Problem

 The process worked, but barely.
-It was slow.
-Errors were hard to catch.
-Audits were painful.
-And the business was growing, which meant the problem was getting worse.
+It was slow, errors were hard to catch, and audits were painful.
+The business was also growing, which meant the problem compounded: more volume needed more people, and more people meant more places for a mismatch to hide.

 What Was Built

-The matching logic handles the complexity that made manual reconciliation difficult: currency conversion, timing differences between when a payment is initiated and when it settles, provider-specific data formats, and edge cases that don't fit standard patterns.
+The matching logic carries the complexity that made the manual process so slow: currency conversion across markets, timing differences between when a payment is initiated and when it settles, provider data formats that agree with each other on almost nothing, and the edge cases that never fit a standard pattern.

-The platform is built on React (the interface the team uses to view and manage reconciliation) and Supabase (the database layer that stores all transaction records, match results, and audit history).
-Slack notifications surface exceptions that need human review.
-Everything else reconciles without intervention.
+The platform runs on React (the interface the team uses to review and manage reconciliation) and Supabase (the database holding every transaction record, match result and audit entry).
+Slack notifications surface only the exceptions that need a human decision.
+Everything else reconciles without anyone touching it.

 The Outcome